Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: Methodology

 \subsection{Estimating Platform Influence}

 We utilize Hawkes processes to estimate the influence of the content on one platform on the content published on another.
-Hawkes Processes are statistical models of event frequencies that account for the effect of other processes~\cite{linderman2015scalable}.
-This is such that a Hawkes process of one set of event frequencies can model the influence of another set of frequencies of its own frequency (\textit{e.g.}, rt.com mentioning a story may have an effect on when and how much sputniknews.com reports on that same story).
+Hawkes processes are statistical models of event frequencies that account for the effect of other processes~\cite{linderman2015scalable}.
+This is such that a Hawkes process of one set of event frequencies can model the influence of another set of frequencies of its own frequency (\textit{e.g.}, rt.com mentioning a story may affect when and how much sputniknews.com reports on that same story).
 In this work, we fit the time series frequencies of particular events utilizing Gibbs sampling with settings as specified in past works~\cite{linderman2015scalable}.

-Upon fitting a Hawkes process model, we note that the following weights are returned: (1) backgrounds rates from each process (also captures the influence of other processes not modeled [\textit{i.e.}, websites not included in our dataset]), (2) influence weights of weights from each process to each other, and finally (3) shapes of the impulses of one process on another process \emph{and} itself.
-The background rate returned models the expected rate at which events will occur without influence from past events or from processes (\textit{i.e.}, the rate at which a given platform writes about a given story or topic without influences from other websites or from its previous set of articles on the given topic).
+Upon fitting our Hawkes processes, we note that the following weights are returned: (1) background rates from each process (also captures the influence of other processes not modeled [\textit{i.e.}, websites not included in our dataset]), (2) influence weights for each process to each other, and finally (3) shapes of the impulses of one process on another process \emph{and} itself.
+The background rate returned models the expected rate at which events will occur without influence from past events or from other processes (\textit{i.e.}, the rate at which a given platform writes about a given story or topic without influences from other websites or its previous set of articles on the given topic).
 The influence weights model how one event on one process (\textit{i.e.}, one mention of a given topic) influences the frequency of events on another process.
 For example, a weight of two from rt.com to sputniknews.com for a given topic means that each mention of that topic results in an \emph{expected} two more mentions by sputniknews.com.
-Finally, the shape of impulses from one process to another process models the probability that the \emph{expected} events caused by the first process will occur at a given point of time on the second process (\textit{e.g.}, one day after, two days after, \textit{etc...})
+Finally, the shape of impulses from one process to another process models the probability that the \emph{expected} events caused by the first process will occur at a given point of time on the second process (\textit{i.e.}, one day after, two days after, \textit{etc...})

 Utilizing these values and the steps laid out in past work~\cite{zannettou2018origins}, we calculate the influence of one platform on another (the percentage of a platform's messages or paragraphs that may have been caused by another platform) as well as the efficiency of different platforms in getting their content posted elsewhere (the amount of influence each platform has on another relative to the number of messages it itself posted).